Philanthropy at Scale: 48in48 Hackathons

 The Ray of Hope Foundation tasked us with updating their site to convey a positive message and easily allow users to get involved or contact them.
 We incorporated their brand colors and fonts throughout the site and selected imagery that fit in with their brand strategy and message.
 The result was a clean, welcoming site that the nonprofit loved.

-Helped design and develop a warm, mission-driven website.
-I utilized a striking teal color overlay to modernize the visual hierarchy, keeping the immediate focus on the bakery's core message of community empowerment and clear donation pathways.
+For Just Bakery, we designed and developed a warm, mission-driven website.
+We utilized a striking teal color overlay to modernize the visual hierarchy, keeping the immediate focus on the bakery's core message of community empowerment and clear donation pathways.
+This site won 2nd place at the Dallas 2019 event.

 My team built a new website for MUST that conveyed their mission of the power of mentorship in empowering young black men to graduate high school and succeed in life.
 Imagery, colors, and fonts were selected to align to their brand strategy and message of positivity and hope.